Carbon Nanotubes Market Size and Share

 Carbon Nanotubes Market Analysis by Mordor Intelligence

-The carbon nanotubes market is valued at USD 6.89 billion in 2025 and is forecast to reach USD 17.38 billion by 2030, expanding at a 20.10% CAGR.
+The Carbon Nanotubes Market size is estimated at USD 6.89 billion in 2025, and is expected to reach USD 17.38 billion by 2030, at a CAGR of 20.10% during the forecast period (2025-2030).
 The strong outlook reflects the material’s rapid adoption in batteries, aerospace composites, healthcare devices and water solutions.
 Multi-walled variants remain cost-efficient, so producers are scaling output while pursuing higher purity and uniformity.
 Asia-Pacific continues to dominate both demand and production capacity, helped by the region’s electric-vehicle and electronics clusters.
 Consolidation among leading suppliers is gathering pace, illustrated by OCSiAl’s purchase of Zyvex Technologies, which strengthened single-walled carbon nanotube scale and intellectual-property depth.

 Key Report Takeaways